corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 +++
-title = "We Have Named Parameters At Home" date = 2026-09-23 draft = false template = "article.html"
+title = "We Have Named Arguments At Home" date = 2026-09-23 draft = false template = "article.html"